Pandalam dynasty: Legend about the relationship with Ayyappa

 It is believed that the royal family of Pandalam belonged to the Bhargava gotra while other royal families in Kerala were included in the Viswamitra gotra.
 The kingdom is famed for its kinship with Ayyappa, the son of Harihara (the fusion of Shiva and Vishnu).
 Raja Rajasekhara, a king of this dynasty during his hunting expedition heard the crying of a baby near the banks of Pamba.
 The raja found a glorious looking infant wearing a bead in his neck and surrounded by a halo.

 The childless raja was doubted whether to take the child with him.
 But Sage Agastya arrived there and cleared his doubts by telling him that the child is a boon from the Gods and advised him to accept him.
 He was named Manikanta (Mani means bead and Kanta being the neck).
 He was given proper education in gurukulam Later Rani gave birth to a son but raja considered Manikanta as his elder son and decided to crown him as Yuvaraja of Pandalam.

 Manikanta was not willing to take up the throne as he was destined to crush evil.
 A greedy minister in the court misled the rani of the palace and partake in his scheme against Manikanta.
 Following the words of the minister, the rani pretended to be affected by a severe stomachache.
 The bribed royal physician prescribed the milk of Tiger as the only cure for this ache.
 The king was quite sure that none of the royal servants could complete the mission of obtaining milk from a tiger, but Manikanta agreed to go deep into the forests to fetch it.
 In the forests, Manikanta would come to fight and vanquish the demoness Mahishi.

 On the very next day, he arrived at the palace riding a tiger followed by a group of cubs.
 Realizing that Manikanta was not an ordinary being, the members of the palace began praising him by calling him Ayyane and Appane, from which the name "Ayyappa" originated.
 As his mission of slaying the demoness Mahishi was fulfilled, Manikanta determined that he should leave the palace, not before instructing the raja to construct a shrine at Sabarimala where he would be presiding to bless thousands of devotees.
 He blessed everyone who assembled there once this was done and vanished forever.

-The above verses show the relationship of Lord Ayyappa with the Pandiya kingdom.
+The above verses show the relationship of Lord Ayyappa with the Pandyan kingdom.
 He is often depicted as the Thilak (a mark on the forehead) of the Pandiya vamsa and the beloved deity of Kerala nadu.